Tutorial: Predict automobile price with the designer

 There are several sample datasets included in the designer for you to experiment with.
 For this tutorial, use Automobile price data (Raw).

 To the left of the pipeline canvas is a palette of datasets and modules.
-Select Datasets, and then view the Samples section to view the available sample datasets.
+Select Sample datasets to view the available sample datasets.

 Select the dataset Automobile price data (Raw), and drag it onto the canvas.